nafisehrahmanpour/nafisehrahmanpour.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
 subtitle: <a href='#'>University of Southern California</a>.
-Viterbi School of Engineering, Computer Science Department
+Viterbi School of Engineering, Thomas Lord Department of Computer Science.

 profile:
   align: right